Schedule

 • Lecture

-Lecture 19: First Neural Classifier
+Lecture 12: Neural Classifier

 Lecture Notes: